chinapedia/wikipedia.abstract.en/Page/Lorenzo_de'_Medici.md

 Lorenzo adopted his nephew Giulio di Giuliano de' Medici (1478–1534), the illegitimate son of his slain brother Giuliano.
 In 1523, after serving four years as ruler of Florence, Giulio ascended to the papacy as Pope Clement VII.[45]

-Domenico_Ghirlandaio_-_Confirmation_of_the_Rule_(detail)_-_WGA08812.jpg's _Confirmation of the Franciscan Rule_ from the Sassetti Chapel frescos.
+'s _Confirmation of the Franciscan Rule_ from the Sassetti Chapel frescos.
 Mounting the stairs in the forefront are the tutor of Lorenzo's sons, Angelo Poliziano, and Lorenzo's sons Giuliano, Piero and Giovanni, followed by two members of the Humanist Academy.]]

 Later years, death, and legacy

-Medici_-_Rappresentazione_dei_santi_Giovanni_e_Paolo,_circa_1485_-_2411117_Scan00017.tif

 During Lorenzo's tenure, several branches of the family bank collapsed because of bad loans, and in later years he got into financial difficulties and resorted to misappropriating trust and state funds.

 Toward the end of Lorenzo's life, Florence came under the spell of Savonarola, who believed Christians had strayed too far into Greco-Roman culture.
 Lorenzo played a role in bringing Savonarola to Florence.[46]
-Vasari-Lorenzo.jpg (16th century)]] Lorenzo died during the late night of 8 April 1492, at the longtime family villa of Careggi.
+(16th century)]] Lorenzo died during the late night of 8 April 1492, at the longtime family villa of Careggi.
 Savonarola visited Lorenzo on his death bed.
 The rumour that Savonarola damned Lorenzo on his deathbed has been refuted in Roberto Ridolfi's book, _Vita di Girolamo Savonarola_.
 Letters written by witnesses to Lorenzo's death report that he died peacefully after listening to the Gospel of the day.
 Many signs and portents were claimed to have taken place at the moment of his death, including the dome of Florence Cathedral being struck by lightning, ghosts appearing, and the lions kept at Via Leone fighting one another.[47]

 The Signoria and councils of Florence issued a decree: